A look at Clean Energy Fuels Corp.’s (CLNE) recent performance gives investors their first glimpse of hope. - News Daemon

 Technical Analysis of Clean Energy Fuels Corp.
 (CLNE)

-Analysing the last 5-days average volume posted by the [Clean Energy Fuels Corp., CLNE], we can find that recorded value of 2.47 million was better than the volume posted last year of 1.93 million.
-As of the previous 9 days, the stock’s Stochastic %D was 69.85%.
-Additionally, its Average True Range was 0.29.
+Compared to the last year’s volume of 1.93 million, its volume of 1.95 million showed improvement in the last five days.
+As of the previous 9 days, the stock’s Stochastic %D was 32.39%.
+Additionally, its Average True Range was 0.28.

-At the time of writing, stock’s 50-day Moving Average is $5.72, while its 200-day Moving Average is $5.92.
-Now, the first resistance to watch is $6.03.
-This is followed by the second major resistance level at $6.22.
-The third major resistance level sits at $6.34.
-If the price goes on to break the first support level at $5.72, it is likely to go to the next support level at $5.60.
-Should the price break the second support level, the third support level stands at $5.41.
+At the time of writing, stock’s 50-day Moving Average is $5.66, while its 200-day Moving Average is $5.90.
+Nevertheless, the first resistance level for the watch stands at $5.75 in the near term.
+At $5.82, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $5.97.
+If the price goes on to break the first support level at $5.53, it is likely to go to the next support level at $5.38.
+Should the price break the second support level, the third support level stands at $5.31.

 Clean Energy Fuels Corp.
 (NASDAQ: CLNE) Key Stats